 Please note that these procedures refer only to exams formally scheduled by the Registrar's Office and released on the Courses Web site.
-If you have a mid-term examination conflict, please be in touch with your professors or the departments who offer the courses.

 What is a Conflict?

 There are three types of undergraduate exam conflicts:

 - Two or more exams at the same time.

 - Exams during three consecutive periods in 24 hours (e.g. 7 to 10pm the night before, then 9am to noon and 2 to 5pm to the next day).

 If you have an official exam conflict as outlined above, it will appear in red on your personalized exam schedule.